ericlesas/ericlesas/README.md

 #### About Me

-* :office: Currently working at Auto Avaliar with the technologies below:
+* :office: Currently working with Test Automation at CI&T with the technologies below:
   1. Java,
   2. Selenium Webdriver,
   3. Appium.